Frequently asked Questions

 What do I do if my child is prescribed medication?

-For long term or ongoing medication, parents are asked to complete a Health Care Plan and parents together with school decide how best to administer any medication.
+For long term or ongoing medication, parents are asked to complete a Health Care Plan and parents together with school decide how best to administer this medication.

-Children with asthma or severe allergies keep their medication in the classrooms and First Aid room; these are given under the supervision of an adult according to the child's Health Care Plan.
+Children with asthma or severe allergies keep their medication in their classrooms; these are given under the supervision of an adult according to the child's Health Care Plan.
+Please ensure that all medication kept in school is within date.

 What do I do if we arrive late?

-Please enter school through main reception and sign your child in at the office.
+Please enter school through main receptions and sign your child in at the offices.

 Can I take my child out of school during term time?

-Please come and talk to Mrs Orme or Mr Thomas if you are having difficulty with exceptional circumstances.
+Please talk to Mr Waldram or Mrs Orme if you are having difficulty with exceptional circumstances.

 What if my child gets head lice?